JerrySheep/Automatic-generate-API-usage-pattern-from-natural-language-query/README.md

 # This is a project which automatic generate API usage pattern from natural language query

-## The first is collect the data from the real GitHub Projects.
+## First: collect the data from the real GitHub Projects.
 GHTorrent can provide the GitHub project information for us.
 You can download the csv files from http://www.ghtorrent.org/downloads.html

-## The second is store these csv files into the MYSQL database.
+## Second: store these csv files into the MYSQL database.

 In this project, we collect the real Java projects from the database for further learning.